gau-nernst/gan/README.md

   - I haven't explored other norm layers e.g. Layer norm, Instance norm, Adaptive Instance norm.
 - Training dynamics: GAN training depends on random seed, sometimes I can get better (or worse) results by repeating the same training.
 GAN training may become unstable / collapse after some time, so early stopping is required.
 - Generated images can get desaturated / washed-out after a while.
 It seems like this starts to happen when Discriminator loss becomes plateau.
 There doesn't seem any literature on this phenomenon.
+- WGAN and WGAN-GP:
-- WGAN and WGAN-GP are not always better than the original GAN loss, while requiring longer training.
+  - They are not always better than the original GAN loss, while requiring longer training.
   - WGAN: it is necessary to train Discriminator more than Generator (so that Discriminator is a good EMD estimator given a fixed Generator), otherwise Discriminator may collapse `D(x) = D(G(z))`.
 - Optimizer: most GANs use Adam with low `beta1` (0.5 or 0.0).
 Some GANs (WGAN-GP, NVIDIA GANs) require `beta1=0` for stable training.
 WGAN uses RMSprop.
 I haven't experimented with other optimizers.
 SGD probably won't be able to optimize the minimax game.
 GANs also don't use weight decay.
 - Provide label information helps with GAN training.
 I didn't try modifying Discriminator to classify all classes + fake (suggested by [Salimans 2016](https://proceedings.neurips.cc/paper/2016/hash/8a3363abe792db2d8761d6403605aeb7-Abstract.html)), but Conditional GAN seems to speed up convergence.
 Conditional GAN probably prevents mode collapse also.
 - Progressive GAN: